s-victor/TinyPedal/README.md

 ## Usage
 1. Make sure The Iron Wolf’s `rF2 Shared Memory Map Plugin` is installed, as described above, and `Borderless` or `Windowed Mode` is activated in game.

-2. Download latest TinyPedal version from release page, extract, and run `tinypedal.exe`.
+2. Download latest TinyPedal version from [Releases](https://github.com/s-victor/TinyPedal/releases) page, extract, and run `tinypedal.exe`.
 Alternatively, you can run TinyPedal from source, see **Run from source** section for details.

 3. A tray icon will appear at system tray.
 If not shown, check hidden tray icon. `Right Click` on tray icon will bring up context menu.